maria-farooq/MyBank/README.md

 ## Running the application
-We can run the application locally using various techniques mentioned below, which starts a webserver (Tomcat) on port 8080 (http://localhost:8080) and serves SwaggerUI where can inspect and try existing endpoints.
+We can run the application locally using various techniques mentioned below, which will start a webserver (Tomcat) on port 8080 (http://localhost:8080) and serves SwaggerUI where can inspect and try endpoints.

 ### Run from IDE